karelia/ConnectionKit/README.md

 Many protocols do not have an efficient mechanism for retrieving the attributes of an individual item.
 Instead, you should get a listing of the *parent* directory, and pull out the properties of whichever resources you're interested in.

+## Open Panel

+ConnectionKit also offers a companion framework for OS X: `ConnectionKitUI`.
+If you build this framework into your app as well as ConnectionKit itself, it exposes `CK2OpenPanel`, an `NSOpenPanel` workalike for browsing and selecting files on remote servers.

 Legacy
 ======